Singulus Technologies AG (von NuWays AG): Hold

 Analyst: Konstantin Völk

-Topic: Last Thursday Singulus released solid preliminary Q3 numbers with sales in line and EBIT above our estimates.
-Further, the company revised its FY sales and EBIT guidance.
+Topic: Singulus released solid Q3 numbers in line with preliminary results (published on 7 November).

-Preliminary sales increased 44% yoy to EUR 20.3m (eNuW: EUR 21m) from a low comparable base due to project postponements in H2'23 and supported by a solid order backlog.
-EBIT came in at EUR 0.7m,
+To recap: Sales increased 44% to EUR 20.3m from a low comparable base due to project postponements in FY23 and supported by a solid order backlog.
+Sales were particularly driven by the Life Science Segment with EUR 9.2m sales in Q3 (+131% yoy) and the Semiconductor segment (EUR 5.6m; +87% yoy).
+On the other hand, Solar declined by 23% to EUR 5.5m due to project postponements.
+In addition, decreasing solar module prices due to competitive pricing from China, impacts the competitiveness of European producers materially.

-Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23).
+Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23), driven by a strong demand in the Semiconductor

-FY guidance revised: Singulus reduced its FY24e forecast due to the delay of orders in the Solar segment, which have been incorporated in the FY sales forecast.
-The company expects now sales in

 Contact for questions: